- Wanting more information about becoming a host site? Start here.

 - Review the following: Internship Host Site Criteria Matrix, Host Site Score Card, and Host Site Score Card: Categories Defined.

 When will I be assigned an intern?

 - Students will apply for internships through the Food Studies Program website three times per year, ahead of the start of each term (Fall - August, Spring - December, and Summer - April), after which the Internship Coordinator will review their application materials.
 If they are eligible, the students will be referred directly to the potential host site for an interview.
 Both the student and the potential host site will then have the opportunity to decide whether they'd like to pursue a match.
 Please note that potential hosts sites are not guaranteed an intern.

 How do I get more info?

-- If your internship fits the FSP criteria, you can begin the process by submitting your materials and/or by contacting the Internship Coordinator and Program Specialist Amy Carrington to discuss your ideas in more detail.
+- If your internship fits the FSP criteria, you can begin the process by submitting your materials and/or by contacting Lindsey Freeman in the Career & Employment Hub to discuss your ideas in more detail.

 - If your internship does not fit the criteria needed for the Food Studies Program, we are still interested in helping you find a qualified USM student for your opportunity.
-We can post your position via USM Career Connections and distribute notice of the internship to appropriate departments and programs.
-Contact the Career and Employment Hub at (207) 228-8091 for assistance.
+We can post your position via the USM Job Board and distribute notice of the internship to appropriate departments and programs.
+Contact the Career and Employment Hub at (207) 228-8505 for assistance.